Ruslan1984Lucky/yakovenko.org/content/experience/index.en.md

 ### Abiliton Intermediate QC Engineer ###

-- *As QA Engineer, participated in the development of 3 software projects;*
+- *As QA Engineer, participated in the development of 3 software projects: BI, desktop and cross-platform release life circle management tool;*
+- *Manual Testing*
-- *Manual and Automation testing;*
+- *Automation testing;*
 - *Member of the small and big QA teams*
 - *Team Lead role substitution;*